marcelvoss/MVDribbbleKit/README.md

 </p>

-MVDribbbleKit is a modern and full-featured Objective-C wrapper for the official [Dribbble API v1](https://dribbble.com/api).
+MVDribbbleKit is a modern, full-featured and well-documented Objective-C wrapper for the official [Dribbble API v1](https://dribbble.com/api).

 No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required because this wrapper makes use of NSURLSession.

 Make sure that you read the [Terms & Guidelines](http://developer.dribbble.com/terms/) before using it.

 **Important: it is not recommended to use the current version in production.
-Use the [last stable version](https://github.com/marcelvoss/MVDribbbleKit/releases/tag/0.1.3) (version 0.1.3) instead,**
+Use the [last stable version](https://github.com/marcelvoss/MVDribbbleKit/releases/tag/0.1.3) (version 0.1.3) instead.**

 ## Installation
 ### CocoaPods